2018-2019 Creative Economy Fund

 - Length or scope of the engagement or activity, and any indication of interest or intention to develop an ongoing relationship with the Mesa Arts Center.

 - Extent to which the project provides new or different experiences to the community, meets a community need, or provides an experience or cultural opportunity in which the community has indicated an interest/need/desire.

 - Quality and likely impact of any proposed education, outreach/engagement programs, or audience development activities.

 - Soundness of the plan for the proposed project and the likelihood of success.
 Ability of the organization to meet the stated objectives of the project, as shared by the applicant in the application.

 All applicants are encouraged to include audience engagement/audience development activities as part of their project, which will be considered in rating criteria number 4 above.

-Please fill out the application form and provide the required additional documents:
+Please fill out the online application form and upload the required additional documents.